Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 Where to Stay During Cervantino

-Stay in the Centro Historico within walking distance of the major plazas (Jardin de la Union, Plaza de la Paz, Plaza San Fernando).
+Stay in Centro Historico, walking distance to Jardin de la Union, Plaza de la Paz, Plaza San Fernando.
 Hotels fill up months in advance.
-Best family-friendly options:
+Family-friendly options I have either stayed at or had friends stay at:

-- Hotel Boutique 1850 - colonial mansion turned hotel, family rooms, on Jardin de la Union
+• Hotel Boutique 1850.
+Colonial mansion, family rooms, on Jardin de la Union.

 Book by April for October Cervantino dates.
 Some hotels are 2-3 night minimums during festival weekends.